Schneeman71/Klein-Blog/_posts/2025-03-14-Second-Post.md

 - Analyze Trends
 Once the data is cleaned, focus on key metrics such as average player counts, monthly growth rates, and long-term trends.
 Comparing different time periods, such as pre- and post-pandemic trends, can provide deeper insights into player retention and industry shifts.

+-As far as web scraping, the data was collected from steamCharts.
+The data is cleanly organized into charts that can relatively easily be turned into a pandas dataframe.
+However, since player counts are by game by month, it required eliminating the first and final rows of the column in order to calculate the growth metric.
+Since to do so I took the change from the previous month to the current month.
+Overall the data is easy to work with and I recommend using the beautiful soup package when scraping the data.

 ## Exploratory Data Analysis (EDA) Highlights
 ### Summary of the Dataset